 About Roberta Gibson:

 I have loved reading since I first learned how.
-In November 2008, I participated in National Novel Writing Month and I found I was having more fun writing a blog about my experiences (at My NaNo Writing Blog) than actually writing the novel.
+In November 2008, I participated in National Novel Writing Month and I found I was having more fun writing a blog about my experiences (at My NaNo Writing Blog –archived at It’s A Mystery) than actually writing the novel.
 That discovery, plus a desire to help children find their own love of reading, led me to start this blog.